theprakharjain/job_portal_api/README.md

 # Job Portal API

-Job portal API provides a API interface to the basic functionalities of a Job Portal.
+Job portal API provides an API interface to the basic functionalities of a Job Portal.
 The API uses MongoDB database and is built in NodejS.
 It uses JWT for the verification.

 ## API End Points

-Guide to API endpoints can be accessed via "".
+Guide to API endpoints can be accessed via "https://drive.google.com/file/d/1E_kqEFut4pfddGOy4nUIKSO6y3WIaBxc/view?usp=sharing".

 API URL: `http://prakharjain.org/jobportalapi/`
 Header: `authToken`